-You can also raise it to the highest level to give your legs more room when you exit and enter the vehicle.
+You can also raise the steering wheel to the highest level to give your legs more room when you exit and enter the vehicle.

 To tilt the wheel hold the steering wheel and pull the lever.
 Move the steering wheel to a comfortable level, then release the lever to lock the wheel in place.